MarthaCooper/NanoStringClustR/README.md

 *currently under development*

-NanoStringClustR is R package for evaluating NanoString nCounter normalizations.
+NanoStringClustR is an R package for evaluating NanoString nCounter normalizations.

 ## Installing NanoStringClustR